microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

   unelevated" for the future.
 This also plays into the design of "configure the new tab dropdown" ([#1571]), and reconciling those two designs is out-of-scope for this particular release.
+* Tangentially, we may want to have a separate Terminal icon we ship with the UAC shield present on it.
+This would be especially useful for the tray icon.
+  Since there will be different tray icon instances for elevated and unelevated windows, having unique icons may help users identify which is which.

 ### De-elevating a Terminal